Unit 4 - Practice Quiz

 B. The probability amplitude of a particle

-C. The energy density of a particle
+C. The charge density of a particle

-D. The charge density of a particle
+D. The energy density of a particle

 22 According to Max Born's interpretation, the quantity represents: